VR-25/acc/README.md

 Pixel devices are known for having battery level discrepancies for the longest time.

 If your device shuts down before the battery is actually empty, capacity_freeze2 may help.
-Refer to the `default configuration` section above for details.
+Refer to the [default configuration](#default-configuration) section above for details.

-### Battery Idle Mode On OnePlus 7/8 Variants (Possibly 5 and 6 Too)

-Recent/custom kernels (e.g., Kirisakura) support battery idle mode.
-However, at the time of this writing, the feature is not production quality.
-ACC has custom code to cover the pitfalls, though.
-To configure idle mode, simply run `acc -ss` and pick `battery/op_disable_charge 0 1` or `battery/op_disable_charge 0 1 battery/input_suspend 0 0`.

 ### Bootloop